 If you’re at higher risk for breast cancer due to genetic or lifestyle factors, discuss your screening plan with your healthcare provider before age 40.

 There are no formal guidelines for thyroid cancer screening.
 Healthcare providers typically recommend being evaluated if you have the following:

 - a lump or nodule in your neck

 - a family history of medullary thyroid cancer

-You should also consider getting your neck checked once or twice a year by a doctor.
-They can detect any lumps and give you an ultrasound test if you’re at increased risk for thyroid cancer.
+You should also consider getting your neck checked once or twice a year by your healthcare provider.
+They can detect any lumps and give you an ultrasound if you’re at increased risk for thyroid cancer.